millioneshetecolab-lgtm/Global-Health-Power/README.md

 ## 📌 Overview

-This repository demonstrates a computational workflow designed to mimic the infrastructure requirements of the **Global Burden of Disease (GBD)** and **Future Health Scenarios (FHS)** teams.
+This repository demonstrates a computational workflow.
 It bridges the gap between **raw climate reanalysis data (ERA5)** and **epidemiological health metrics (IHME/GBD)** using a reproducible Python pipeline.
 The project serves as a proof-of-concept for handling multidimensional spatiotemporal data and implementing probabilistic mortality forecasting.

 ## 🚀 Key details

-This project targets technical competencies relevant to large-scale global health modeling:

 ### 1. Advanced Data Engineering
 * **NetCDF Ingestion:** Automated ingestion and processing of ERA5 weather data using `xarray` and `dask` for memory-efficient handling of multidimensional arrays.